perfectra1n/volsync/docs/usage/kopia/kopiamaintenance.rst

 **podSecurityContext** (*PodSecurityContext*, optional)
    Pod-level security context for maintenance jobs.
    Allows configuring security settings such as runAsUser, fsGroup, and other standard Kubernetes pod security options.
+   Container automatically inherits these settings.
    Default: ``runAsUser: 1000, fsGroup: 1000, runAsNonRoot: true``

+**containerSecurityContext** (*SecurityContext*, optional)
+   Container-level security context for maintenance jobs.
+   For advanced use cases where you need fine-grained control over container security.

+   **IMPORTANT:** For setting the user ID, use ``podSecurityContext.runAsUser`` instead.
+   The container automatically inherits runAsUser from the pod-level context.

+   Use this field only for advanced security controls like capabilities, privileged mode, seLinux, or seccomp profiles.

+   Default: Security hardening settings are applied automatically (readOnlyRootFilesystem,
+   allowPrivilegeEscalation: false, capabilities dropped)

 **moverPodLabels** (*map[string]string*, optional)
    Additional labels for maintenance pods.